beniza/olam-chrome-extension/README.md

 ### Automated Testing

-The project includes comprehensive unit tests using Jest.
+The project includes comprehensive automated testing using Jest.
 See [TESTING.md](TESTING.md) for detailed testing documentation.

 ```bash
 # Run all tests